Flowminder/FlowKit/docs/source/install.md

 (Note that unlike the other examples, we are supplying a _file_ rather than piping to stdin.)

-Once you have added all five required secrets, you can use `docker stack` to spin up FlowKit, much as you would `docker-compose`:
+Once you have added all the required secrets, you can use `docker stack` to spin up FlowKit, much as you would `docker-compose`:

 ```bash
 cd secrets_quickstart